KippAD/george-orwell-pub/README.md

 <img  src="static/images/contact-success.png" alt="Contact success" width="30%">
 <img  src="static/images/contact-email.png" alt="Contact email" width="20%">

 **Contact Form:** The contact form allows users to send queries to the admin.
-This form is linked to Amazon Web Services SES, meaning that the user’s messgae will appear in the gmail account of the site.
+This form is linked to Amazon Web Services SES, meaning that the user’s message will appear in the gmail account of the site.

 ---